gopherslab/conduit-connector-google-sheets/README.md

 #### Position Handling

 The Google-sheet connector stores the the last row of the fetched sheet data as position.
-If in case, there are empty rows, google=sheet connector will fetch till the next row is empty and that last row will be stored as in position.
+If in case, there are empty rows, Google-Sheet connector will fetch till the next row is empty and that last row will be stored as in position.

 ### Configuration